xenit-eu/ditto/README.md

 # XeniT Ditto

-XeniT Ditto provides an API to build test data-sets and test doubles for [Alfresco Content Repository](https://alfresco.com) for data-centric integration tests.
+XeniT Ditto mimics the Alfresco data model an provides an API to build test Alfresco data-sets and test doubles for [Alfresco Content Repository](https://alfresco.com) remote api clients.

-The intention is that applications that use an Alfresco remote API, don't need to spin up a full Alfresco systems for various integration tests, but can use this library in-process.
+This is useful in data-centric integration tests where the system under test, depends on Alfresco.
+You don't need to spin up a full Alfresco and load it with test-data for every test, but use a drop-in-replacement test-doubles instead.

 ## Usage